-A roadway connection from Saddlerock Circle to the signalized intersection at Soldiers Pass Road and SR 89A will provide safe and efficient access to the residential areas to the south for vehicles and pedestrians.
-It is proposed to be a dedicated right-of-way.
+A new roadway connection from Saddle Rock Circle to the signalized intersection at Soldiers Pass Road and SR 89A will provide safe and efficient access to and from the residential areas to the south for vehicles and pedestrians.
+This new roadway connection is proposed to be a dedicated right-of-way.